 Jump to:

-These crispy baked eggplant slices can be made any time of the year.
+Crispy fried eggplant can be made any time of the year.
 You don't need to wait for summer.
 Eggplant is readily available at your local grocer for you to buy anytime.

 Make this Easy Marinara sauce to pour over your fried crispy eggplant.
 And if you like zucchini, then you will love this recipe for Zucchini Fritters.